In his book On Film-Making, Mackendrick writes:

 It’s not easy to write a good reader’s report.
 It is in no way a creative literary form, though journalistic skills are useful.
 Above all it requires that the writer not impose his or her own feelings and opinions when describing the subject.
 Nothing of the quality of the work can really be transmitted.
 When well written, the report gives as economically as possible an indication of the central action, the simplified bones of the plot, and a hint of opportunities for character.
 Nothing else.
 The evaluation of the reader is sometimes invited, then placed at the end of the report.
 If I am to be candid, I should admit that in the days when I had to read scores of these documents as a director under contract to a studio, this was the part to which I paid least attention.

 Here are seventeen step outlines, as written by Mackendrick for his film students at the California Institute of the Arts.
-Most do not include “a list of the story’s principal (and important subsidiary) characters alongside a couple of lines describing their age and relationships to each other.”
-But all make clear Mackendrick’s skill at summarising a story and letting the reader know what’s important, what elements need to be brought to the fore, which characters and activities can be effectively ignored, what plants that appear early in a script – those that pay off later – need to be emphasised.
-Even so, if, as is likely, you find Mackendrick’s re-telling on paper of each of these stories different from how you would do it yourself, go write your own version.
+Most do not include “a list of the story’s principal (and important subsidiary) characters alongside a couple of lines describing their age and relationships to each other” and most are nowhere near fifty pages in length.
+But all make clear Mackendrick’s skill at summarising a story and letting the reader know what’s important, what elements need to be brought to the fore, which characters and activities can be effectively ignored, which plants, that appear early in a script – those offering a future payoff – need to be emphasised.
+Even so, if, as is likely, you find Mackendrick’s re-tellings of these stories different from how you would do it yourself, go write your own versions.
 Note that not every detail of what follows here is entirely accurate (some pieces of these narratives, for example, are in the wrong order).
-It seems that Mackendrick might have written some portions of these step outlines from memory.
+Mackendrick may well have written some portions of these step outlines from memory.

 Stagecoach (1939), from the screenplay by Dudley Nichols, as based on the short story by

 Ernest Haycox, is here (and here is a two-page Mackendrick handout about the differences between the short story and the film)